• Yume Beyond Talk Webinar #2

 Close×

-In the second Beyond Talk series, Yume CEO Katy Barfield will be joined by Michelle Mullins from Tyson Foods and Justin Merrell from Lion.
+In the second session of the Beyond Talk series, Yume CEO Katy Barfield will be joined by Michelle Mullins from Tyson Foods and Justin Merrell from Lion.
 Michelle will reveal the groundbreaking programs she is leading to reduce food waste and loss across the US, while Justin will share how Lion is tackling Scope 3 emissions and getting ready for emissions reporting.

-Director of Operations, Food Loss & Waste, Tyson Foods Inc.
+Michelle Mullins, Director of Operations, Food Loss & Waste, Tyson Foods Inc.

 Michelle is leading efforts to maximise the financial, social, and environmental value of surplus food while reducing waste.
 She also oversees disaster relief in coordination with Tyson’s logistics teams.